josefs/meta-paper/paper.md

 implementation of meta-repa also contains many other functions for manipulating arrays ported from the repa library.

-A nice benefit of the way pull arrays are represented and using the embedded language approach is that fusion comes for free and is guaranteed.
+A nice benefit of the way Pull arrays are represented and using the embedded language approach is that fusion comes for free and is guaranteed.
 Compiling meta-repa programs means producing a syntax tree of type `Expr`.
-Since this type doesn't contain the type `Pull` we have a static guarantee that all pull arrays will be statically eliminated.
+Since this type doesn't contain the type `Pull` we have a static guarantee that all Pull arrays will be statically eliminated.
 A very powerful guarantee indeed.
 The fact that it happens purely as a side-effect of Haskell's evalutation is an added bonus.